 Restrict content with shortcode only - Show all content except those parts that are restricted by the

 Note: The setting Restriction type can be overridden for every post type in the next tab Post Types, and it can also be overridden for every specific post or page in the metabox.

 Restrict partially content percentage - Set the percentage of how much content should be displayed when the option Restrict partially content is enabled.
 Default value is 20%.

 Restricting Posts, Pages and More

-There are a few ways, how you can limit the access a post or page for on specific date or period of time.
+There are a few ways, how you can limit the access to a post or page for a specific date or period of time.
 Let's start with restricting all posts of a definite type.
 In our case it will be Products of WooCommerce.

 Head to the next tab of the settings - Post Types.

-- Access restricted by specific date/time - Access is allowed only within defined period of time.
+Access restricted by specific date/time - The access is allowed only within defined period of time.
 You need to set start and end dates in the fields From and To.
 Let's set here the period of time from 1st to 30th November.
 It means that all WooCommerce product pages will not be available before and after defined period of time.

 At the end of configuring the settings click the Save button to save the changes.